Netcracker/qubership-git-system-follower/docs/ADRs/ADR-0001-storing-gear-in-repo-as-text.md

 - Separate `git push origin refs/notes/gsf-gears/*` needed to sync notes
 - Separate `git fetch origin refs/notes/gsf-gears/*` needed to fetch notes
-- Git notes are a less widely known mechanism—can be unfamiliar to users
+- Git notes are a less widely known mechanism - can be unfamiliar to users
+- Notes per commit.
+This means one installation = one gear
+- Notes are tied to commits; if a commit is deleted, its note is orphaned and removed by `git notes prune`
 ///

 /// html | div[style='clear: both;']